-Recently, someone asked me if I could attempt a version of Chloe's Lentil Beet Burger minus the nuts and oil.
-Since I love a challenge, I decided to try my version of a beet burger.
+Recently, someone asked me to attempt a version of Chloe's Lentil Beet Burger minus the nuts and oil.
+So, since I love a challenge, I decided to try my version of a vegan beet burger.
+This beet burger recipe is simple, with few ingredients, and it doesn't fall apart and grills well!

 I'm not going to lie; veggie burgers are my vice.
 Unfortunately, as hard as I try, I can never get them to stay together.

-My struggle, however, was to figure out how I would bind these burgers together without any oil or nuts, so I chose Aquafaba.
+However, I struggled to figure out how to bind these burgers together without any oil or nuts, so I chose Aquafaba.
 Yes, that "new" vegan ingredient comes right from the garbanzo bean can.

 My husband, my recipe guinea pig, looked at me apprehensively.
 But I assured him today was a new day.